 The lead agency for HIP6 is Yayasan Inovasi Malaysia (YIM) or Malaysian Foundation for Innovation.
 YIM was established with the mandate to promote and champion innovation in the country.
 In other words, YIM can be seen as the agency entrusted to develop and energise the national system of innovation.
 Through the HIP6, the government aims to address the needs of the bottom 40% of the income group (B40).
 The HIP6 initiatives were designed to encourage the B40 to be innovative by producing solutions, goods and services that they need that can led to their empowerment.
 In other words, the vision is to achieve transformation among the communities via grassroots innovations.
-YIM clearly indicate their focus on grassroots innovations in their website; "Towards this goal, YIM has zeroed in on grassroots innovations - using novel or new ideas that are usually developed in unconventional settings to deal with issues that are often neglected in the context of mainstream solutions.
-These often adopt a "bottom-up" approach for community empowerment through affordable access, enhanced quality and functionality, access for excluded population such as the poor, disabled, women, elderly and disadvantaged groups with significant outreach and sustainable strategies."2 Following section provides further details on this HIP.
+YIM clearly indicate their focus on grassroots innovations - using novel or new ideas that are usually developed in unconventional settings to deal with issues that are often neglected in the context of mainstream solutions.
+These often adopt a "bottom-up" approach for community, access for excluded population such as the poor, disabled, women, elderly and disadvantaged groups with significant outreach and sustainable strategies."
+Following section provides further details on this HIP.

-It was reported in February 2020 by Focus Malaysia3 that all of the six HIPs from the SME Masterplan are being implemented.
+It was reported in February 2020 by Focus Malaysia that all of the six HIPs from the SME Masterplan are being implemented.
 It was reported that the various lead agencies recorded some key challenges namely; "the implementation of the HIPs is uneven with some functioning largely as intended and others requiring more attention.
 Second, more consistent monitoring and evaluation is needed across the Masterplan."
 As the year 2020 enters into the fourth quarter, it is timely to review the impacts of the various initiatives under the SME Masterplan in order to gain insights of key lessons for the next strategic framework to drive SMEs development in the country.